-- (1) Market median is the average of the median pay as reported in the Willis Towers Watson Regressed Compensation Report and the Radford Global Compensation Database. - (2) This comparison excludes Mr. Catapano due to his status as Interim CFO.
+(1) Market median is the average of the median pay as reported in the Willis Towers Watson Regressed Compensation Report and the Radford Global Compensation Database.

 The following table outlines the 2021 components of direct compensation for our NEOs and how they align with our compensation principles.